Development

 - All Fuji films, as well as expired material from Kodak, deliver significantly better colors and dynamic range in ECN-2

 There are currently three development kits available on the market.
-The kits from Bellini and Jobo, who have implemented the entire process for home users in 6 steps.
-As well as Cinestill, who offer a simplified kit with 3 steps.
+The kits from Bellini and Jobo, which have implemented the entire process for home users in 6 steps.
+As well as Cinestill, which offers a simplified kit with 3 steps.

 A neutral overall impression / Kodak Vision3 500T in ECN-2